 Hermit Crabs Turning Pale

-To recap, the most common reasons for hermit crabs to fade to gray include:
+The most common reasons for hermit crabs to fade to gray include:

 - Preparing to molt

-- Bleaching from excessive light in the habitat
+- Bleaching from excessive light

-- Failing to gain appropriate nutrition from diet
+- Failing to gain appropriate dietary nutrition

 Hermit Crabs Becoming Darker